cnielly/prototypical-networks-omniglot/README.md

 **Prototypical Networks** were introduced by Snell et al. in 2017 (https://arxiv.org/abs/1703.05175).
 They started from a pre-existing architecture called **Matching Networks** introduced in a previous paper (https://arxiv.org/abs/1606.04080).
-They are both part of a broader familly of algorithms called **Metric Learning Algorithms**, and the success of these networks is based on their capacity to understand the similarity relationship among samples.
+They are both part of a broader family of algorithms called **Metric Learning Algorithms**, and the success of these networks is based on their capacity to understand the similarity relationship among samples.

 "Our approach is based on the idea that there exists an embedding in which points cluster around a single prototype